KaroMourad/job-search-aggregator/README.md

 - Implemented a timeout mechanism for API calls to enhance user experience.
 - Styled the application using Tailwind CSS for a responsive design.
 - Utilized shadcn/ui components to maintain a consistent look and feel.
+- Implemented pagination for job listings to enhance the user experience for goal-oriented tasks like job searches.

 ## Bonus Features
 The following bonus features can be implemented for additional points:
-- Pagination/Infinite Scroll: Implement a pagination system or infinite scrolling for job listings.
 - Filtering: Allow users to filter job listings based on criteria.
 - Favorite Listings: Allow users to save and view their favorite job listings.